nixn/pdns-etcd3/doc/ETCD-structure.md

 The structure is currently in development and may change multiple times in a backwards-incompatible way until a stable major release.
-Also prior to release 0.1.0 it can (and probably will) change backwards-incompatible without any notice or version change.

-For each *release* (development or stable), which changes the structure in a backwards-incompatible way, the structure major version changes too.
+For each *release* (development or stable, since 0.1.0), which changes the structure in such a way, the structure major version changes too.
 This is not true for a *commit*.

 For details, see "Version" section below.